Skip to main content

 Singapore is similar.
 PayNow is useful when identifier routing and participating-bank checks are reliable in your provider flow.
 If participation handling is unclear, use a FAST-first default and treat PayNow as conditional.

 The important gaps here are fallback certainty, exception semantics, and provider-level implementation detail, not instant-payment positioning.
-For Brazil, Mexico, and Australia, this source set supports timing and settlement expectations but does not support universal fallback claims, standard return-code models, or uniform webhook shapes.
+For Brazil, Mexico, and Australia, timing and settlement expectations are supported, but universal fallback claims, standard return-code models, and uniform webhook shapes are not.

 Canada needs the strongest caution: RTR is a verification item, not a launch assumption.
 The evidence here supports ongoing rollout and user acceptance testing in Q1 2026, not a blanket production go-live claim.